wtdcode/erigon/cmd/downloader/readme.md

 - How network benefit? - To serve immutable snapshots can use cheaper infrastructure (S3/R2/BitTorrent/etc...) - maintaining fully-synced node for mainnet/bsc/polygon may be expensive (doesens of Tb of nvme).

-- How does it benefit current nodes? - Erigon's db is 1-file - which is not friendly for maintainance.
+- How does it benefit current nodes? - Erigon's db is 1-file (doesens of Tb of nvme) - which is not friendly for maintainance.
 Can't mount `hot` data to 1 type of disk and `cold` to another.

 # Downloader